 If you pull out your home’s air filter, hold it up to a light.
 If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just buy a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
 Refer to the filter packaging to see how long the new air filter is designed to be used.
 2. Double check your thermostat.

 3. Open up your air vents.

 - One of the most basic tasks that homeowners can do is keep an eye on the thermostat.

 - Ensure it is set to Heat and not Cool, and that the temperature setting is greater than the current indoor temperature.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is operating as it should be and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is operating as it should be and heating your home’s air.

-There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to failed blower motors, mold or mildew in your air ducts, damage to the compressor, a ruptured heat exchanger, and other problems.
+There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can lead to broken blower motors, mold or mildew in your air ducts, damage to the compressor, a cracked heat exchanger, and other problems.
 What Does a Furnace Tune-Up Include?